An All-Star Lineup of DC Chefs Are Hosting a Dinner to Help Afghan Refugees

 Even though the restaurant industry itself is in the midst of turmoil, chefs like Jocelyn Law-Yone say they don’t think twice when asked to help others in a crisis.
 Already, the Popal family, themselves Afghan refugees, have been collecting a flood of donations at their DC restaurants Lapis and the Berliner.
 Meanwhile José Andrés’s World Central Kitchen has been on the ground at Dulles, feeding refugees as they arrive.

-“We’re all in the belly of the whale,” says Law-Yone, a Burmese refugee.
+“We’re all in the belly of the whale,” says Law-Yone, an immigrant from Burma*.
 “I’m personally from a failed nation and the reason I haven’t been able to do anything [in Burma] is that you really don’t know where the funds go in a situation where everything has failed.
 With the Afghan refugees, we know they’ll be here and the funds will get to them.
 There are so many things going on, but this is an industry that’s been really cut at the knees and we’re just all trying to help each other.”

 Tickets are available via Tock.
 The dinner starts at 6:30 PM.

-Note: Correction: Law-Yon is an immigrant from Burma, not a refugee.